haozhg/oml/README.md

 MIT

 If you want to use this package, but find license permission an issue, pls contact me at `haozhang at alumni dot princeton dot edu`.

+## Issues
+If there is any comment/suggestion, or if you find any bug, feel free to create an issue [here](https://github.com/haozhg/osysid/issues), and contact me by email.